holtonma/holtonma.github.io/content/posts/vector-databases-rag-pipeline.md

 ---

 ![AI robot with bow and arrow representing vector similarity search targeting RAG movie pipeline](/images/markbot_suggest_watch.jpg)
-*AI robot aiming an arrow, symbolizing how a RAG pipeline targets relevant information for a user's query.*
+*AI robot aiming an arrow, symbolizing how a RAG pipeline targets relevant information for a user's query.
+Using a movie recommendation agent to explore these architectural concepts*

 ## Why I Am Building This